aimms/how-to/Articles/585/585-Python-client.rst

 Solving optimization problems may require varying amounts of time, and a client of an AIMMS Service needs to initiate, monitor, and retrieve results from such a service.

+Python is used in many existing data science projects.

 In this article, we will explore how to use AIMMS services with a Python application.
 We will cover the steps a Python client needs to take to interact with the AIMMS Server app effectively.
 Specifically, we will focus on: